Porthcawl: Sport

-Porthcawl is also home to lifeguard clubs that train the lifeguards that guard Coney Beach and Trecco Bay as well as Rest Bay and Sker beaches.
+The town has lifeguard clubs that train the lifeguards that guard Coney Beach and Trecco Bay, as well as Rest Bay and Sker beaches.

 Porthcawl hosts a free weekly Parkrun at 9am each Saturday.
-It starts on the Lower Promenade in front of the Grand Pavilion, heads out to Rest Bay and finishes near the Pier.
+It starts on the Lower Promenade in front of the Grand Pavilion, heads out to Rest Bay and finishes near to the pier.

-The famous world championship boxing match between WBC world featherweight champion Howard Winstone and his challenger, Jose Legra, which Legra won by fifth round technical knockout, was held in Porthcawl on 24 July, 1968.
+The famous world championship boxing match between WBC world featherweight champion Howard Winstone and his challenger, Jose Legra, which Legra won by fifth round technical knockout, was held in Porthcawl on 24 July 1968.

 Regeneration

 Porthcawl waterfront is proposed for substantial regeneration as part of the 7 Bays Project.
 The Planning Guidance outlines proposals that will result in the comprehensive regeneration of Porthcawl's waterfront, stretching from Cosy Corner and the harbour in the south, to Trecco Bay in the east.
-The plan includes the construction of new sea defences, enabling regeneration of the area to take place and also protecting more than 440 existing properties from flood risk.
+The plan includes the construction of new sea defences, enabling regeneration of the area to take place, and also protecting more than 440 existing properties from flood risk.

 The first phase of Porthcawl's regeneration, Porthcawl Harbourside, was launched on 28 March 2008.
 A 17 acre site has been marketed to developers for a substantial mixed use scheme.
 The scheme is envisaged to include a new foodstore, extra retail space, leisure and community facilities, up to 450 houses/flats, a new promenade, town square and car parking.

-The scheme forms part of the 7 Bays Project for Porthcawl and the first phase in the regeneration of the whole waterfront.
-The regeneration project is one of the largest of its kind in the country.

 Transport

+The nearest railway station to Porthcawl is Pyle.
+Transport for Wales operates services to Cardiff Central, Swansea, Carmarthen and Manchester Piccadilly.
+Porthcawl railway station once served the town, sited at the top of Station Hill, but was closed in 1963.

+First Cymru and Stagecoach South Wales operate local bus routes, which include: